 What is a Charter School?}

-Capitol West Academy is chartered by the University of Wisconsin-Milwaukee and funded by the State of Wisconsin and local taxes.
-Charter schools receive significantly less per-pupil funding than public schools, they do have more autonomy and independence.
+Like other public schools, Capitol West Academy is funded by the State of Wisconsin and local taxes.
+While charter schools receive significantly less per-pupil funding than public schools, they do have more autonomy and independence.

 Please visit our Resources section for information and documentation, such as our school handbook, calendar, forms and more.